antonijap/CMZS/user/pages/01.home/o-nama.en.md

     items: '@self.children'
 ---

-Law firm ČERIN, MAR & PARTNERS Ltd., Zagreb, was founded in 2012 by merger of separate law offices of the attorneys who today are senior partners - Ksenija Čerin and Dubravko Mar.
+The Law firm ČERIN, MAR I PARTNERI d.o.o.
+(Ltd.) in Zagreb was founded in 2012 with the merger of the separate law firms of today's senior partners – lawyers Ksenija Čerin and Dubravko Mar.

-The Law firm ČERIN, MAR & PARTNERS Ltd., Zagreb, cooperates with a wide network of professionally capable associates both in the Republic of Croatia and abroad (Germany, Austria, Italy, Great Britain, Spain, USA), which also includes a complementary network of associates in the areas of law, public notarisation, tax consultations, auditing companies and scientific institutions.
-It is due to the abovementioned, however primarily due to the organisation of business operations and the experience of their attorneys, that the company is c
+We work together with an extensive network of professionally qualified associates, both in the Republic of Croatia and abroad (Germany, Austria, Italy, Great Britain, Spain, USA), including a complementary network in the practice of law, notary public, tax advisory, auditing firms and scientific institutions.
+Due to the aforementioned, and especially due to the organisation of tasks and experience of its lawyers, the firm is capable of providing and performing a wide range of legal services in a quality and professional manner.

-## Areas of Specialisation
+## Areas of specialization

-If, through acquired experience, years of practice and continuing education, certain branches of law should be especially emphasized as our areas of specialisation, those should certainly be: Corporate law and Contract commercial law; Mergers and acquisitions; International commercial law; Competition law; Labour law; Intellectual property rights; Banking law; Tax law; the Aliens Act; Energetics; Civil law; Real estate transactions; Privatisation; Enforcement law and debt collection; Foreign Investment Act; Mediation, Arbitration and international arbitration; Legal representation in litigations.
+If we were asked to highlight certain branches of law that have proven to be our specialty through gained experience, years of practice and continuous education, those would certainly be – Corporate and contractual commercial law; Mergers and acquisitions; International commercial law;  Market competition law; Labour law; Intellectual property law; Personal data protection; Banking law; Tax law, Status law for foreigners; Power industry, Civil law; Real estate; Conversion and privatisation; Enforcement and debt collection; Foreign investments; Mediation, arbitration and international arbitration; Representation in litigation.